-The Casse-Croûte La Licorne, in Rivière-du-Loup, is the perfect spot to savour a traditional poutine.
+Casse-Croûte La Licorne, in Rivière-du-Loup, is the perfect spot to savour a traditional poutine.
 Their speciality, though, is the La Licorne burger: a double cheeseburger with a generous portion of their secret orange sauce poured over it!
 It’s so good you’ll want to lick your fingers—though it’s definitely easier to eat with a knife and fork!

-Barbe Rousse Canteen, which is on the site of the Sea Shack in Sainte-Anne-des-Monts, is a snack bar that focuses on the flavours of Gaspésie.
+Cantine Barberousse, which is on the site of the Sea Shack in Sainte-Anne-des-Monts, is a snack bar that focuses on the flavours of Gaspésie.
 The menu features several different types of fish from the region.
 To see some of the colourful dishes they offer, take a look at their Instagram photos!

-Step back in time at the Casse-Croûte Chez Cathy, in Rivière-au-Renard, where you can enjoy a retro experience: the food is delivered to your car, 50s drive-in style!
+Step back in time at Casse-Croûte Chez Cathy, in Rivière-au-Renard, where you can enjoy a retro experience: the food is delivered to your car, 50s drive-in style!
 Not only is the service very friendly, but the poutine (with homemade sauce) and lobster sandwiches are excellent!

-In the Chaleur Bay area, be sure to stop in at Mam’zelle Maria, where you can enjoy a delicious pizza, lobster guédille (roll) or poutine.
+In Maria, in the Chaleur Bay area, be sure to stop in at Mam’zelle Maria, where you can enjoy a delicious pizza, lobster guédille (roll) or poutine.
 There’s also a dairy bar on site, so you can finish off your meal with a vanilla soft-serve ice cream dipped in dark chocolate or maple white chocolate!

-Set up in an old bread delivery truck on Route 138 in Tadoussac, the Casse-Croûte Le Connaisseur is well worth a visit.
+Set up in an old bread delivery truck on Route 138 in Tadoussac, Casse-Croûte Le Connaisseur is well worth a visit.
 The varied menu features some of the best crispy fries in the province!
 A dairy bar is located right next door, if you have any room left for dessert!

-For an unusual experience, head to the Casse-Croûte du Pêcheur, in Sept-Îles, where you can eat inside a giant lobster trap overlooking Sept-Îles Bay!
+For an unusual experience, head to Casse-Croûte du Pêcheur, in Sept-Îles, where you can eat inside a giant lobster trap overlooking Sept-Îles Bay!
 As you might imagine, the menu features mainly fish and seafood dishes, including seafood chowder, shrimp rolls, crab club sandwiches and more.

 In Longue-Pointe-de-Mingan, Cantine Chez Nat will serve you with a smile!
 This snack bar/food truck’s specialty is crab, a regional delicacy.
 Don’t miss the Chez Marina dairy bar next door, where you can enjoy frozen desserts made with local berries (including cloudberries, blueberries, raspberries and strawberries).